Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 • Liberty Home Guard (Appliance & Total plans)

-• Choice Home Warranty (select tiers)
+• Choice Home Warranty (typically systems coverage)

-• Elite Home Warranty (limited plan only)
+• Select Home Warranty (limited tiers)

-• Some budget plans exclude openers entirely
+• Most basic systems-only plans exclude openers

-• Upgrades/modifications rarely covered
+• Upgrades and modifications rarely covered

-Coverage Limits by Provider
+Coverage Limits by Provider in 2026

-Provider Coverage Limit Included or Add-On?
+Provider Coverage Approach Included or Add-On?

 Pincher's Pro Tip

 Bundle your garage door coverage with a comprehensive home warranty plan that also covers HVAC, plumbing, and appliances.
 Combination plans typically save you more per covered item than purchasing individual add-ons.
+Learn more about home warranty plan comparisons.

 Smart Savings Made Simple!